austinzheng/iOS-2048/README.md

 iOS-2048
 ================

-iOS drop-in library presenting a clean-room Objective-C implementation of the game 2048.
+iOS drop-in library presenting a clean-room Objective-C/Cocoa implementation of the game 2048.

 Screenshot
 ----------